Chemometrics, what does it stand for?

 DBSCAN, OPTICS and TOMCAT toolbox, containing such routines as PCA, robust PCA, PLS, robust PLS and more).

-We are actively involved in chemometrics developement and its popularization at academic and industrial level.
+We are actively involved in chemometrics development and its popularization at academic and industrial level.

 News